ElenaBadWolf/python_training/README.md

-# Change to repository for training
+# Change to repository for trainingïèòïàî